 In my case I had to connect the wires (both the hall sensors and the motor coils) like so

 After some flashing and configuring, it felt pretty great to see the motor run.

-I built a 13s5p battery pack from recycled 18650 cells (from laptops and other electronics), for a nominal voltage of ~48V.
-The process of cell harvesting and testing will be described in a separate post.
+I built a 13s5p battery pack from the recycled 18650 cells, for a nominal voltage of ~48V.
 Their capacities tested all a little higher than 2000mAh at 3A, so the battery capacity should be right around 500Wh.
 After assembling the cells in the right arrangement with hot glue, I soldered them with thin copper wire (leads from through-hole resistors) for the parallel connections, which act as fuses and fail above ~8A, and thick wire (16AWG multi-strand) to connect them in series.
 I believe that this “cell-level fuse” assembly method, often used in the diy powerwall community, was introduced by Tesla.
 It protects the whole pack form a single cell failure.

 I then added the BMS (battery management system), which monitors the voltages of each of the 13 groups of 5 cells and cuts the power if they deviate too much from each other, among other things (it also does over-discharge, over-charge protections, etc.).
 Once the soldering was done, I protected the pack with waterproof foam and shrink wrap.

 After some early tests with zipties and elastic bands and tape, the looks on bystander's faces (and more importantly the constant shifting of the components) convinced my that I had to come up with a somewhat more finished product.
 So I printed some parts to hold the controller and battery and printed them in PLA.
 It still definitely looks home-made, but at least things are secure and at a low risk of falling off in the streets.